VibrantRoleplay/vib_fleecaheist/README.md

 # Why isn't there a random reward table for lockboxes?

-I haven't got that far yett and wanted to release this resource to get some early feedback
+I haven't got that far yet and wanted to release this resource to get some early feedback

 # Why is there no middle table loot like other bank heist resources?